THE CRAIG SCHOOL | 3RD GRADE | IRVINE, CA

 Parent of a 6th grader at TCS

 Most schools add accommodations.
-We build from scratch.
+We built a school from scratch.

-There is a real difference between a school that supports students with ADHD and a school that was built around how those students learn.
-The first is still a traditional classroom with a layer of help added.
-The second is something different entirely.
+There is a real difference between a school that "supports" students with ADHD and ASD, and a school that was built around how those students learn.
+Our students have already experienced the traditional classroom with a layer of help added.

-The structure, routines, and pacing were built for their brain.
+We designed a program with structure, routines, and pacing built for how they learn.
 Not layered on top of a traditional model.

 5:1 Student-to-Staff Ratio

 For every 5 students, there is at least 1 staff member in the classroom.
-That's our standard.
+That extra support is our standard.

 Founded on 35 Years of Research